MISP/misp-book/README.md

 - Cthulhu Solutions
 - [CERT-EU](https://cert.europa.eu)

+## Contributing

+We welcome contributions to the MISP book.
+If you want to contribute, clone the [misp-book](https://github.com/MISP/misp-book) repository and pull a request with your changes.

 ## License

 The MISP user guide is dual-licensed under [GNU Affero General Public License version 3](http://www.gnu.org/licenses/agpl-3.0.html) and [CC-BY-SA 4.0 international](https://creativecommons.org/licenses/by-sa/4.0/).